pramod-bharti/pramod-bharti.github.io/_pages/about.md

   - NIT Arunachal Pradesh
 ---

-I am a PhD Scholar in the Discipline of Electrical Engineering at nanoDC Lab, [IIT Gandhinagar](https://iitgn.ac.in/)  working with [Dr. Joycee Mekie](https://joycee.people.iitgn.ac.in/).
+I am a PhD Scholar in the Discipline of Electrical Engineering at nanoDC Lab, [IIT Gandhinagar](https://iitgn.ac.in/)  working with [Prof. Joycee Mekie](https://joycee.people.iitgn.ac.in/).
 I currently work in the area of Approximate Computing, CAD tool design and SRAM.

 # News and Highlights